 So with all this dependence on batteries and the internet, the wristwatch will remain the simple and most reliable timekeeping solution for me.

 Going back in time and using a wristwatch

 For those of you who are die-hard smartphone users, I ask you, how many times do you stop and take out your phone to check the time when hiking?
 If you’re like me, it would be just about every time you stop to break.
 That’s if you are interested in checking your progress on the trail.

-Besides a quick way to check the time you can use your analog watch for navigation in a pinch (see article from Backpacker click here).
+Besides a quick way to check the time, you can use your analog watch for navigation in a pinch (see an article from Backpacker click here).
 You can use the watch to check your cooking time as you stand over your stove.
-Also, if you get a watch that has a bright backlight it can be used in your tent to find stuff at night!
+Also, if you get a watch with a bright backlight, you can use it in your tent to find stuff at night!

-Here are some things you can look for in a watch that would offer functionality for and endure the rigors of the backcountry.
+Here are some things you can look for in a watch that would offer functionality for and endure the backcountry rigors.
 Of course, different activities will have specific demands, and most of us can use a watch that costs between $30 – 50.
 But some activities such as diving will need more features and will certainly cost more.
 But here are some of the basics:

 - Leather, nylon or comfortable plastic band (we like the NATO style band)

 - Ability to change bands

 - Stainless steel, brass or other metal housing